Silting reduction and Calabi--Yau reduction of triangulated categories: Silting reduction as subfactor category

 \section{Silting reduction as subfactor category}

 A silting reduction of a triangulated category $\ct$ was introduced in \cite{AI} as the triangle quotient $\ct/\thick\cp$ of $\ct$ by the thick subcategory $\thick\cp$ generated by a presilting subcategory $\cp$ of $\ct$.
 In this section we show that under mild conditions, the silting reduction of $\ct$ can be realized as a certain subfactor category of $\ct$.
-A more general version of this result is established as \cite[Theorem A]{Wei15} by Wei.
 Moreover we show that there is a bijection between silting subcategories of $\ct$ containing $\cp$ and silting subcategories of the silting reduction $\ct/\thick\cp$.
 We also discuss various applications of this result.